Gaiser147/Gaiser147/README.md

 # Leonhard Hentschke

-Embedded systems and edge AI.
-Starting my B.Sc. in Computer Science at the University of Potsdam in October 2026.

----

 ## What I work with

 **Edge AI / Computer Vision:** YOLOv11, ONNX, HEF conversion, Raspberry Pi 5 + Hailo AI HAT, own datasets